AC/DC, DC/DC Converter Fundamental Guide

 What is AC?

-AC is an electrical current whose magnitude and polarity (direction) change repeatedly throughout time.
+AC is an electrical current whose magnitude and polarity (direction) change repeatedly over time.

-The frequency, which is measured in Hz, is the number of times the current polarity changes in one second.
+The frequency, measured in Hz, indicates how many times the current polarity reverses in one second.

 What is DC?

-The polarity (direction) of a DC current does not vary over time.
+The polarity (direction) of a DC current remains constant over time.

-② Although the flow polarity does not change with time, the current whose amplitude does is also DC, and is known as Ripple current.
+② While the flow polarity doesn't change, a current whose amplitude varies is also considered DC and is known as ripple current.

 Ⅰ. AC/DC Converter